 Have you ever tried breathing in and not breathing out?

-The excretory system of the body is made up of many organs that enhance life and well-being.
-Among these are a pair of bean-shaped organs that control the major excretory functions of the body while balancing chemicals and substances in the body.
+The body’s excretory system is made up of many organs that enhance life and well-being.
+Among these are a pair of bean-shaped organs that control the primary excretory functions of the body while balancing chemicals and substances in the body.

-In every system, both scientific and technical, processes and information flow simply because there are mechanisms for sending out what comes in.
-Without this principle, there is sure to be an overload which will result in a malfunction.
+In every scientific and technical system, processes and information flow simply because there are mechanisms for sending out what comes in.
+Without this principle, there is sure to be an overload, resulting in a malfunction.

 In all humans, the kidneys are located behind the abdominal cavity.
 They are positioned side by side with the right kidney slightly lower than the left kidney.
-The adrenal glands which are responsible for producing hormones including adrenalineare found directly on top of the kidney.
-Each kidney is encapsulated in two layers of fat namely, the perirenal fat and the pararenal fat.
-Beneath these layers of fat is the renal capsule which also protects the kidney.
+The adrenal glands, responsible for producing hormones including adrenaline, are found directly on top of the kidney.
+Each kidney is encapsulated in two layers of fat: the perirenal fat and the pararenal fat.
+Beneath these layers of fat is the renal capsule that protects the kidney.

 The functional surface area of the kidney called the parenchyma is divided into two areas: the outer renal cortex and the inner renal medulla.
-The nephron which is the core functional component of the kidney is found between the cortex and the medulla.
+The nephron, the core functional component of the kidney, is found between the cortex and the medulla.
 The nephron consists of the renal tubule and renal corpuscle.
 The entire structure of the kidney works to filter waste products and excrete them from the body.

 The functions of the kidney cause ripple effects throughout the body.
 Functional kidneys enhance other systems of the body to perform optimally.
 The kidneys have an inexhaustive list of life-saving functions.
 Some of them include: